ktenzer/its-a-paas/magnum/magnum-ex-3.md

-# Exercise 3: Create an RBAC User to list pods
+# Exercise 3: Create an Service Account to list pods
-K8s can use authentication like LDAP or even Keystone.
-In this case though we will use service accounts and tokens to show how to provide RBAC without an authentication layer.
+In this exercise we will create a service account and setup RBAC to allow a service account to view pods in our project.

 You will create a new service account called pod-viewer that has permission to view pods in your student namespace.